tarwn/lessthandot-hugo/blogs/content/posts/2011-12-20-continuous-delivery-project-deploy-and.md

 <code class="codespan">"C:Program FilesIISMicrosoft Web Deploy V2\msdeploy.exe" -source:package='c:Program Files (x86)JenkinsjobsASPNet MVC Music Store CI BuildworkspaceMvcMusicStoreobjReleasePackageMvcMusicStore.zip' -dest:auto,computerName='AVL-BETA-01',userName='AVL-BETA-01Administrator',password='MYPASSWORD',includeAcls='False' -verb:sync -disableLink:AppPoolExtension -disableLink:ContentExtension -disableLink:CertificateExtension -setParam:"IIS Web Application Name"="Default Web Site/MvcMusicStore_SmokeTest" -whatif</code>

-This command basically says that I want to deploy from the packaged zip file to the following destination, with the additional &#8220;IIS Web Application Name&#8221; parameters set to the name of the website and Application I want to deploy to on the server.
-The &#8220;-whatif&#8221; flag on the end tells MSDeploy that I want to do a simulated deployment.
+This command basically says that I want to deploy from the packaged zip file to the following destination, with the additional “IIS Web Application Name” parameters set to the name of the website and Application I want to deploy to on the server.
+The “-whatif” flag on the end tells MSDeploy that I want to do a simulated deployment.
 This causes MSDeploy to do all of the steps of doing a deployment short of actually copying the files up to the server.
 This was useful during the troubleshooting and configuration above.

 ## Deploying

 Removing the whatif flag, I can now try to do a full deployment.
 Unfortunately the site does not run, replying with an ASP.Net error screen that points out missing helper references.
-Following the helpful instructions [on this site][3], I&#8217;ll modify my project properties to include the necessary libraries.
+Following the helpful instructions [on this site][3], I'll modify my project properties to include the necessary libraries.
 After a fresh build and second manual deployment, the site loads correctly.

 <div style="text-align: center; font-size: .9em; color: #666666;">
   <a href="http://tiernok.com/LTDBlog/ContinuousDelivery/config_deploy.png" title="Larger picture" target="_blank"><img src="http://tiernok.com/LTDBlog/ContinuousDelivery/config_deploy.png" title="Deployed to SmokeTest Location" /></a><br /> Deployed to SmokeTest Location
 </div>

-With the manual command successfully deploying, it&#8217;s now a simple matter to add a new step to my job to execute this same command on every build.
+With the manual command successfully deploying, it's now a simple matter to add a new step to my job to execute this same command on every build.

 <div style="text-align: center; font-size: .9em; color: #666666;">
   <a href="http://tiernok.com/LTDBlog/ContinuousDelivery/firstdeploy.png" title="Larger picture" target="_blank"><img src="http://tiernok.com/LTDBlog/ContinuousDelivery/firstdeploy.png" title="Deployed Site" /></a><br /> Deployed Site